sumdog/dyject_web/source/index.html.markdown

 </pre>

 In the above example, each configuration section corresponds to name for identifying an instance of a class.
-This name is what will be used within the Python code to retrieve and object.
-Within each section, there must be either a `class` or `inherit` defined (or both). `class` must be a full path to a Python class. `inherit` must specify the name of another configuration section.
+This name is what will be used within the Python code to retrieve an object.
+Within each section, there must be either a `class` or `inherit` attribute (or both) defined. `class` must be a full path to a Python class. `inherit` must specify the name of another configuration section.
 If no `class` is defined, dyject will look up the class reference in `inherit` to determine which class to use.
 It will continue up the inheritence tree defined in the configuration file until a `class` attribute is found.

 All other attributes are assigned as class members.
-The right side of the equal sign is interpreted based on standard Python duck typing rules.
-Therefore, in the `ConfigurationHandler` for example, `system` will be set as a string, `version` will be a float, `supported_versions` will be set as a list and so fourth.
+The right side of the equal sign is interpreted based on standard Python typing .
+Therefore, in the `ConfigurationHandler` example, `system` will be set as a string, `version` will be a float, `supported_versions` will be set as a list and so fourth.

 If a value starts with `class-ref\`, the value given must be the name of another class as defined by its section heading.
 Braces can be used to define lists of objects.
 All objects set using `class-ref` are singletons.
 Therefore, in the above example, the same `ClientConfig` class will be set to both the `default_config` property and the second element in the `configs` list.